jimklimov/fty-sensor-gpio/README.md

 # fty-sensor-gpio

 fty-sensor-gpio is an agent to manage GPI sensors and GPO devices.
-It is able to read status of any kind of GPIO devices or set (enable / disable) any
+It is able to read status of any kind of GPIO devices or set (enable / disable) any GPO.

 GPIO devices are basic dry-contact, which are either 'opened' or 'closed', to indicate a status or enable / disable a device.